 Not sure which way to turn with your marketing?
 Click Here for window cleaning specific business-building ideas.
 Marketing and hiring IS your business, not simply one aspect of it.
 What I’ve shared so far is a whole new way of thinking for most window cleaning companies.
 You must change your thinking if you are not managing your business with marketing and proper hiring at the forefront.
 The interviews we conduct at my office are a process.
 They are in-depth, articulated, and designed to make the applicant ‘reach’ for answers.
 This ultimately enables us to choose the right candidate from the start.

-In review: How well you hire all have an impact on your company’s marketing.
-Start working on these points today and see how it changes things.
+In review: How well you hire will have an impact on your company’s marketing.
+Start working on these points today, and see how it changes things.

-Take control and become your own marketing expert or let my team help you, and your business will boom.
+Take control and become your marketing expert or let my team help you, and your business will boom.
 Until next time…

 Jim DuBois is the founder of Squeegee Pros, Inc. out of Mooresville, NC.
 He is the creator of WindowWashingWealth.com, which specializes in aggressive marketing tactics, the importance of internal company systems, and how to dominate your window cleaning marketplace.
 All things a serial window cleaning entrepreneur should know to build a huge business.
 Visit the site for a Free marketing report.
 Feel free to send any questions or comments to email@example.com.